 This is a handwriting sample to beat all handwriting samples.
 It would take many hours of study to try to pin down the personality behind it.

-So is this pure eccentricity or is it possibly genius?
+So what do you think?
+Is this pure eccentricity or is it possibly genius?

 Anyone game for the challenge?
 I would be interested to read your comments.